HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ###### Extra colors:

-The theme file also includes two presets: the `success`, `success-fill`, `error` and the `error-fill` classes.
+The theme file also includes two presets: the `uoh-success`, `uoh-success-fill`, `uoh-error` and the `uoh-error-fill` classes.
 These can be used in your application to set two extra types of messages.

 ---